SHA25611/Remote_System_Cleaner/README.md

 >**Remote System Cleaner**

 RSC stands for remote system cleaner.
-It is a micro interactive shell software designed to maintain the file systems of the ser vers in the datacenter.
+It is a micro interactive shell software designed to maintain the file systems of the servers in the datacenter.
 It has two versions available as below:

 1) SGD version(RSC_SGD_beta.sh)
 2) PuTTy version(RSC_puTTY_beta.sh)